 Keep searching the archive until you find something that inspires you.

 Selected poets will be published on Young Poets Network and sent an exclusive Young Poets Network notebook, Bloodaxe poetry books and other goodies, and invited to perform at the prestigious Newcastle Poetry Festival in May 2020.
-Please note: the 2020 Newcastle Poetry Festival has been cancelled due to the global pandemic.
+Please note: the 2020 Newcastle Poetry Festival has been cancelled due to the pandemic.
 We aim to invite the first-prize winner of this challenge to the 2021 festival.

 How to enter